Jesus: The Evidence: Production

 The series was the first major religious commission by the UK’s newly established fourth channel, and signalled a major departure from the largely non-critical approach to religious subject-matter that had been established from the earliest days of the BBC.
 In setting itself up to be deliberately provocative, questioning and speculative, the series sparked a furore, and marked a significant moment in the deterioration in the relationship between the Christian churches, and the UK's broadcasting institutions.
 The series' content referenced a range of popularized treatments of the search for the ‘real’ Jesus, including Hugh Schonfield’s The Passover Plot, and Morton Smith’s Jesus the Magician.

 The idea for the series was sparked by an article about The Gnostic Gospels, an award-winning book by the American scholar Elaine Pagels, which was previewed in The Sunday Times in December 1979, tweaking the interest of John Birt who at that time was Director of Programmes at LWT.
-An accompanying book of the same name was produced with the series by author Ian Wilson who also appeared as an interviewee.
+An accompanying book, also titled Jesus: The Evidence, was published in conjunction with the series; it was written by Ian Wilson, who also appeared as an interviewee.

 The series featured a number of notable scholars, including Helmut Koester, Werner Kümmel, Dennis Nineham, Morton Smith, I Howard Marshall, George A Wells, and Géza Vermes.

 The show was narrated by the actor Jeremy Kemp, researched by Jean-Claude Bragard, produced and directed by David W. Rolfe, executive produced by Jane Hewland, and series produced by Julian Norridge.